slim-codes/alx-system_engineering-devops/0x00-shell_basics/README.md

-Shell Scrip That Writes the absolute path name of the working directory to the terminal
+This directory contains a bash script that prints the absolute path name of the current directory to the terminal.